 Laguna Beach, CA 92651

-- whether the District requires an extension of time to determine whether it has records responsive to the request;
+- whether the District requires an extension of time to determine if there are records responsive to the request; and/or

 - an estimated date on which the disclosable records will be available.

-Most records can be provided electronically.
-The District charges 15 cents per page for duplication of paper copies of records pursuant to Government Code section 6253.
-Once the records are gathered and counted, copies will be made available once the applicable fee is paid.
+- Most records can be provided electronically.
+For those that are not available in electronic format or for records specifically requested in hard copy, the District charges 15 cents per page for duplication of paper copies as authorized by Government Code section 6253.
+Once the records are gathered, the requestor will be notified of the cost, and copies will be made available after the applicable fee is paid.

-Recent requests and the documents which were disclosed are available below.
+To help facilitate transparency and streamline this process, recent requests and the documents that were disclosed are available below.